-In addition, coercive tied selling, which means making the purchase of one product contingent upon the purchase of another, is against the law.
+In addition, coercive tied selling, which means making the obtaining of one product contingent upon the purchase of another, is against the law.
 Negative option marketing, which is automatically selling you something unless you proactively decline, is also illegal.

 These practices are not permitted and are not used by our member financial institutions.

-Furthermore, customers have a "free look" period (typically 30 days) during which they have insurance coverage but can cancel with a full refund of the premium paid.
+Furthermore, our members' insurance advisors and agents are bound by their respective codes of conduct and/or license responsibilities, breaches of which could result in disciplinary action, monetary penalties, etc. In addition, customers have a "free look" period (typically 30 days) during which they have insurance coverage but can cancel with a full refund of the premium paid.
 After the free look period is over, customers can cancel their coverage at any time and pay no further premiums.